sandrineadap/energy-usage-modeling/README.md

 ![energy usage visualization](./thumbnail-readme.gif)

 Electricity bills are determined based on your price plan.
-For example, in Oshawa, Ontario, you can choose between Time-of-Use (TOU), Tiered, and Ultra-Low Overnight (ULO) pricing plans.
+For example, in Ontario, Canada, you can choose between Time-of-Use (TOU), Tiered, and Ultra-Low Overnight (ULO) pricing plans.
 But how do we know which pricing plan best suits our needs?

 In this project, I used R to determine the most cost-effective pricing plan by analyzing electricity consumption data and presenting it in a way that makes it easy for property owners to make an informed decision.
 To do so, I: